murticalen/FrontendAcademy2023/Homeworks/project/README.md

 ## Domain

-The domain model will mimic the one used at SofaScore.
+The domain model will mimic the one used at Sofascore.
 It is simplified for your convenience.
 In this chapter, I will first describe the basic entities used and their connection.

 Basic entities are: